anshulsoni2010/CSS-Generators/CONTRIBUTING.md

 Thank you for your contribution!
 Your help is greatly appreciated.
 Together, we can make CSS Generator an even more powerful tool for the web development community.

-If you have any questions or need assistance, please don't hesitate to reach out to our support team at support@cssgenerator.com.
+If you have any questions or need assistance, please don't hesitate to reach out to me at anshulsoni2022@gmail.com